25+ Top Attractions in Florence Italy

 Pinterest pin for top attractions in Florence Italy

-4 thoughts on “25+ Top Attractions in Florence Italy”
+4 thoughts on “25+ Top Attractions In Florence”

 1. What a great article.
 The only “deficit” is that all 27 attractions are must-sees.
 Think about what interests you and choose accordingly.
 Don’t try to see everything.
 There are other worthy attractions which are not on this list.
 Opera?
 Natural History Museum?
 Or just chilling in a bar or caffè.
 We went to the Basilica of San Lorenzo complex to gain access to Michelangelo’s Library, but the library was not open.
 So be prepared to be flexible and modify your itinerary on the fly.